DamirTesnjak/react-file-system-explorer/README.md

 **Both backend and frontend must be running to use the application**

-## Implemented or in development features on frontend & backend
+## Implemented features on frontend & backend
 - Browsing accross folders by double clicking
 - Copy, paste & delete folders or files
 - Copy. paste & delete folders or files with context menu